Best Contract Management Software for Financial Services (2026)

 LinkSquares takes a different approach than most CLM tools.
 While the majority focus on pre-signature workflows, LinkSquares excels at analyzing contracts that have already been signed.
 The Analyze module automatically extracts 75+ data points from existing contracts, surfacing renewal dates, obligations, risk factors, and financial terms.
 For financial services firms sitting on thousands of signed agreements with no centralized way to know what is inside them, this is genuinely valuable.

-Named a G2 Leader for 17 consecutive quarters with 98% of reviewers giving 4 or 5 stars, LinkSquares recently announced agentic AI capabilities and an AI-powered risk scoring agent that automate contract risk assessment.
+LinkSquares reports being named a G2 Leader for 17 consecutive quarters, with the large majority of its G2 reviewers rating it 4 or 5 stars.
+It recently announced agentic AI capabilities and an AI-powered risk scoring agent that automate contract risk assessment.

 For financial services, the extraction capability matters.
 Upload your portfolio of vendor agreements, counterparty contracts, and service level agreements, and LinkSquares builds a searchable database.
 When a regulator asks about all contracts containing a specific indemnification structure, or when your risk team needs to identify all agreements expiring in the next 90 days, that data is immediately accessible.